Skip to content

 <div>

-<h1 x-text="title"></h1>
+<h1 x-text="this.title"></h1>

-<p x-text="`Hello, ${name}!`"></p>
+<p x-text="`Hello, ${this.name}!`"></p>

-<span x-text="count + ' items'"></span>
+<span x-text="this.count + ' items'"></span>

 </div>